RamblingWare/RamblingWare/README.md

   docker push oddoxorg/oddox
   docker push oddoxorg/oddox:1.0.0
  -->

+### Cloud Foundry Deploy

+> Coming later...

 ### Manually Deploy

+ 1. Install [CouchDB 2.1.1](https://couchdb.apache.org/) or signup for a CouchDB service, like [Cloudant](https://cloudant.com/).
+     - Save the credentials for later.
+     - Recommended to use https if possible.
- 1. Clone repo
+ 1. Clone repo:
     ```
     git clone https://github.com/oddoxorg/oddox
+    cd oddox
     ```
- 1. Install [CouchDB 2.1.1](https://couchdb.apache.org/) or signup for [Cloudant](https://cloudant.com/)
-     - For Production, Paste the CouchDB credentials in `src/main/resources/db.properties` file.
-     - If using on locahost, you don't need to edit the credentials, unless you want to.
+ 1. For Production, paste the CouchDB credentials in `src/main/resources/db.properties` file.
+Otherwise for test/dev, you don't need to edit the credentials, unless you want to.
+Oddox will auto create a default "admin" with password "admin", and disable admin party for you.
- 1. `cd oddox`
- 1. Build app
+ 1. Build app:
     ```
     ./gradlew clean build
     ```
-    WAR file should be created here `/build/libs/oddox-1.0.0.war` if there were no errors.
+    WAR file should be created here: `/build/libs/oddox-1.0.0.war` (if no errors).
  1. Install [Tomcat 9.0](https://tomcat.apache.org/)
      - Copy `deploy/tomcat/server.xml` into `<tomcat-dir>/conf/`.
-     - Copy WAR file into `<tomcat-dir>/webapps/` or for devs you can use Eclipse Servers UI (Window > Show View > Servers).
+     - Copy WAR file into `<tomcat-dir>/webapps/`
  1. Visit `https://localhost:8443/` (Devs: Double-check server.xml that context root is `/` and not `/oddox`).

 ## Tech Stack